KyryloKozlovskyi/AI-Document-Processor/README.md

 ## 🧪 Testing

 The project includes HTTP-based API tests located in the `Testing/endpoint-testing` directory.
-You can run these tests using VS Code's REST Client extension or any other HTTP client such as Postman.
+You can run these tests using VS Code's REST Client extension (by Hauchao Mao) or any HTTP client such as Postman.

 Example test files:
 - `event-endpoint-tests.http` - Tests for event-related endpoints